-- Additional costs if a security event occurs or if the security threat level increases; - Additional costs if a fish event occurs; - Additional extraordinary hydro system maintenance; - Additional costs due to a catastrophic event; and - Additional costs due to new system requirements.
+- Additional costs if a security event occurs or if the security threat level increases; - Additional costs if a fish event occurs;

+- Additional extraordinary hydro system maintenance; - Additional costs due to a catastrophic event; and - Additional costs due to new system requirements.

-For additional security costs, P-NORM assumes for FY 2021 that there is a 1 percent probability and for FY 2022 and FY 2023 that there is a 2 percent probability that an event will occur in any given year that leads to a requirement for additional security at Corps or Reclamation facilities.
+For additional security costs, P-NORM assumes for FY 2025 and for FY 2026-2028 that there is a 2 percent probability that an event will occur in any given year that leads to a requirement for additional security at Corps or Reclamation facilities.
 The additional annual cost if an event were to occur is the same for both the Corps and Reclamation, at \$3 million each.

-Additional fish environmental costs are modeled similarly for FY 2021, FY 2022, and FY 2023, with a respective 1 percent, 2 percent, and 2 percent probability that an event that requires additional annual expenditures of \$2 million each for either the Corps or Reclamation will occur in FY 2021 through FY 2023.
+Additional fish environmental costs are modeled similarly for FY 2025 and through the FY 2026-2028 rate period, with a 2 percent probability that an event that requires additional annual expenditures of \$2 million each for either the Corps or Reclamation will occur in each fiscal year.

-For additional extraordinary hydro system maintenance needs, P-NORM models the uncertainty that additional repair and maintenance costs at the Federal hydro projects could be incurred and the probability that an outage event could occur.
-For FY 2021, FY 2022, and FY 2023, this risk is modeled with a respective 2.5 percent, 2.5 percent, and 2.5 percent probability that an event will occur in any given year that leads to an additional \$5 million expense.
+For additional extraordinary hydro system maintenance needs, P-NORM models the uncertainty that additional repair and maintenance costs at the federal hydro projects could be incurred and the probability that an outage event could occur.
+For FY 2025 and through the FY 2026-2028 rate period, this risk is modeled with a 2.5 percent probability that an event will occur in any given year that leads to an additional \$5 million expense.
 This risk is modeled in the same way for both the Corps and Reclamation.

 P-NORM models the expense cost of a catastrophic, systemwide event.
-This risk is modeled for FY 2021, FY 2022, and FY 2023 with a respective 1 percent, 1 percent, and 1 percent probability of an event occurring in any given year resulting in a \$30 million expense.
+This risk is modeled for FY 2025 and through the FY 2026-2028 rate period with a 1 percent probability of an event occurring in any given year resulting in a \$30 million expense.
 This risk is modeled in the same way for both the Corps and Reclamation.

 P-NORM models the expense cost related to increased compliance or regulatory requirements.
-This risk is modeled for FY 2021, FY 2022, and FY 2023 with a respective 10 percent, 10 percent, and 10 percent probability of a \$5 million expense in any given year.
+This risk is modeled for FY 2025 and through the FY 2026-2028 rate period with a 10 percent probability of a \$5 million expense in any given year.
 This risk is modeled in the same way for both the Corps and Reclamation.
 See Table 2 for the expected, 5th percentile, and 95th percentile values for these risks.